Unidata/netcdf-fortran/docs/netcdf-f77.md

 -   Get version of library.
 -   Get error message corresponding to a returned error code.

-The operations supported on a netCDF dataset as a single object are:
+The operationspported on a netCDF dataset as a single object are:

 -   Create, given dataset name and whether to overwrite or not.
 -   Open for access, given dataset name and read or write intent.